 After talking with you, the doctor may request some time alone with your child to answer any other questions.

 4. Do anexam.
 This will include looking at the skin, listening to the heart and lungs, checking the back for any curvature of the spine, and checking for the signs of puberty.
-A parent, caregiver, or chaperone should be present during this part of the exam, but siblings should remain outside in the waiting room to give your child privacy.
+A parent, caregiver, or chaperone should be present during this part of the exam.
+Siblings should stay in the waiting room to give your child privacy.

 5. Update immunizations.Immunizations can protect kids from serious childhood illnesses, so it's important that your child get them on time.
 Immunization schedules can vary from office to office, so talk to your doctor about what to expect.

 Here are some things to keep in mind until your child's next checkup at 12 years:

 - Encourage your child to participate in a variety of activities, including music, arts and crafts, sports, after-school clubs, and other activities of interest.

 - Peer pressure can lead to risky behaviors, such as drinking or smoking.
 Make sure you know who your child spends time with and that an adult is monitoring them.